-Smokey Robinson has a net worth of $150 million and is an American R&B and pop singer-songwriter, record producer, and former record executive.
+Smokey Robinson is an American R&B and pop singer-songwriter, record producer, and former record executive.
 Robinson is credited with inventing the Motown sound, which was hugely successful from the 1950s until the 1970s.

 Robinson married Claudette Rogers, a fellow Miracles member, in 1959.
 Berry Robinson (born 1968), the couple’s son, was named after Motown’s first label founder Berry Gordy, and Tamla Robinson (born 1971), the couple’s daughter, was named after Gordy’s initial “Tamla” label, which would ultimately become Motown.

 During his marriage to Claudette, Robinson had a son named Trey (born in 1984) with another lady.
 Robinson filed for formal separation and then divorce after admitting to fathering a kid with a woman other than his wife.
 In 1986, the divorce was finalized.

 Read More: Orlando Brown Net Worth: A Look At Rapper Fortune And How He Made It!

 In 1974, the Robinsons divorced, and around that time, Robinson had an extramarital affair, which inspired the song “The Agony & The Ecstasy”.
 In May 2002, Robinson married Frances Gladney.
 They have a house in Pittsburgh that they rent out as a winery.
 Robinson’s emerald green eyes, which he claims he inherited from his French great-grandmother, are striking.